bitforce/Algorithms/README.md

 ###### Example
-Assume you'd like to understand and see the original QuickSort algorithm in action, and assuming you are in the project folder, you would simply go into [./sorting/quick/standard]() and there you will find a README file containing information about QuickSort and how to run it in all the available languages.
+Assume you'd like to understand and see the original QuickSort algorithm in action, and assuming you are in the project folder, you would simply go into ./sorting/quick/ and there you will find a README file containing information about QuickSort and how to run it in all the available languages.
+Assuming you'd want to run it Java, you would then go to the ./java subdirectory and run a test of sorts.
+Perhaps you would like to see the default test; thus, you would run:
+`make args=../.tests/input.txt`
+`cat original.txt`
+`cat modified.txt`
+For large inputs, we test using text files and export both the original file and the modified file so you can open it up and see the algorithm's effects.

 ###### Testing
 Values can either be tested manually through the internal source file via